 Where Louise Dickinson Rich wrote her books about the Maine Woods; snowmobile or kayak here

 This is the beautiful entrance to our secluded Paradise.

 Taken from an island we landed on while kayaking.
 Loons and eagles were seen this day.

 Accessible by kayaking Pond-in-the-River and landing on the far shore.
 Short walk through the woods.
 Where Louise Dickinson Rich lived and wrote her books.

 Taken from the top of a Mountain; an ATV ride to our favorite moose antler hunting grounds.

 You won't know where to begin (or end)!

 Hop on your ATV or snowmobile and ride right from your rental onto the extensive network of trails, including ITS 82.
-Bring your boat or kayak or rent one of ours, and drive a few miles to the boat ramp at Umbagog or Richardson Lakes; try and hook a huge lake trout or salmon.
+Bring your boat or kayak, and drive a few miles to the boat ramp at Umbagog or Richardson Lakes; try and hook a huge lake trout or salmon.
 Motor or paddle up to the remote sandy beaches; see moose, osprey, loons or bald eagles along the way.
 Fish for brook trout in one of the many crystal clear brooks and rivers near your remote rental.
 Walk out your front door into the mountain wilderness to hunt partridge or deer.
 Hike to the 360 degree view atop Whitecap Mountain and pick blueberries.
 One of the most rugged sections of the Appalachian Trail, including Sawyer Notch and Black Brook Notch, just a few miles down the road.
 Dramatic waterfalls and gorges, crystal clear cascades... few miles hike on a logging road to Devil's Den, secluded swimming holes with deep pools and waterfalls.
 All of this so near Skyline Ridge Vacation Rentals!